CleverRaven/Cataclysm-DDA/doc/MAPGEN.md

 * "mondensity" - determines the default 'density' value for *"place_groups": [ { "monster": ...* (json) or *map:place_monster(..)* (lua)

 ## 1.4 Limitations / TODO
-* JSON: adding vehicles, gas pumps, field effects, and specific monster spawns are still WIP.
+* JSON: adding specific monster spawns are still WIP.
 * lua: Just about *everything* is WIP; there are issues passing class pointers back and forth with the game that will be corrected eventually
 * The old mapgen.cpp system involved *The Biggest "if / else if / else if / .."
 Statement Known to Man*(tm), and is only halfway converted to the "builtin" mapgen class.
 This means that while custom mapgen functions are allowed, the game will cheerfully forget the default if one is added.
 * TODO: Add to this list.